ardidrizi/Health-Tracker/README.md

 - **User Authentication**: Users can sign up, log in, and manage their accounts with encrypted passwords.
 - **Track Workouts**: Users can log different types of workouts (e.g., running, cycling, strength training) with details like duration, calories burned, etc.
-- **Track Nutrition**: Users can log their daily food intake, including meal type, calories, and macros (carbs, protein, fats).
-- **Track Sleep**: Users can log their sleep duration and quality.
 - **Track Progress**: Users can track progress over time with weight and measurements.
 - **Admin Panel**: Optional, for an admin to manage the system (users, workouts, food data, etc.).